Maamar Bettayeb

-Maamar Bettayeb (born 7 June 1953) is a control theorist, educator and inventor.
+Maamar Bettayeb (born 7 June 1953) is an Algerian control theorist, educator and inventor.
 He is the author of publications on understanding the singular value decomposition and model order reduction.
 Bettayeb is also a promoter of scientific research.

 Early years

 Bettayeb continued his elementary and middle studies in Beni Amrane before joining the polyvalent high school of Tizi Ouzou in 1969 to follow his secondary studies in the Mathematics sector.
 After obtaining his baccalaureate in 1972 with a first class honors, he obtained a scholarship from the Algerian state to continue his university studies in the United States at the University of Southern California in Los Angeles.

 He obtained his bachelor's degree in automatic control in 1976, then his master's degree in 1978.

 Bettayeb obtained his PhD degree in 1981 following his defense of his thesis at the University of Southern California in the Department of Electrical Engineering, and whose title was "Approximation of Linear Systems: New Approaches Based on Singular Value Decomposition", under the supervision of Professor Emeritus Leonard M. Silverman.